Estimated reading time: 13 minutes

 The power of habit:

-3. So a habit of always putting cannabis and cannabis products in the trunk (and keeping a non-smoking car), 100% of the time, every time, will pay off by preventing this criminal charge 100% of the time.
+- So a habit of always putting cannabis and cannabis products in the trunk (and keeping a non-smoking car), 100% of the time, every time, will pay off by preventing this criminal charge 100% of the time.
 The first several times may require some thought.
-But over time it will become a good habit.
+But over time it becomes a good habit.

 Question?
 Call Lawyer Thomas Gallagher, 612 333-1500